- Happy New Reiwa everyone! (… a Japanese local joke …)

 Presentations in 2019: Poster Presentation at ASMS

-As San Diego is the homeport of the Third Fleet of U.S. Navy, on the right side of this photograph you can see the retired USS Midway (its homeport was once in Yokosuka, Japan), now serving publicly as a museum.
+- As San Diego is the homeport of the Third Fleet of U.S. Navy, on the right side of this photograph you can see the retired USS Midway (its homeport was once in Yokosuka, Japan), now serving publicly as a museum.
 This statue was created based on the famous photograph “V-J day in Times Square” on the cover of LIFE magazine, and is now one of major symbols of San Diego.

 - Here we are at the San Diego Convention Center, the venue of ASMS Conference 2018.

-Well, as we imagined, everything is large-scaled compared to things (including conferences) in Japan (I had the same impression in Indianapolis last year at ASMS Conference 2017) .
+- Well, as we imagined, everything is large-scaled compared to things (including conferences) in Japan (I had the same impression in Indianapolis last year at ASMS Conference 2017) .
 See,

 - Oh sorry, wrong picture.
 This picture was shot not at the venue, but at the restaurant near the venue.
 This steak wasn’t that big though…. it tasted great anyway.

-Undo 😛 then
+- Undo 😛 then see,

 - The entrance of the venue and the poster session room.

-The poster sessions were held here.
+- The poster sessions were held here.
 Although the room seems spacious, it became extremely crowded around popular posters (this picture was taken during setup time).
 Two posters in the foreground are our own posters: one about Mass++ and other about the jPOST database (which has no direct relation to Mass++, but some of our developers are involved in both projects).
 The poster number tags are wrong here (the numbers go as 413, 414, 416, 415 ….), so we swapped the posters after taking this picture.

 - As you can see the poster size is also larger than the ones presented at Japanese conferences.
 We had to be aware of the size differences for everything… we inevitably encountered a tragedy (comedy?) as you can see in the following photos:

-Well, the day we didn’t get a chance to grab dinner, we went to a 24-hr diner at 11 p.m. and ordered “roast beef” and “corned beef.”
+- Well, the day we didn’t get a chance to grab dinner, we went to a 24-hr diner at 11 p.m. and ordered “roast beef” and “corned beef.”
 We thought we needed bread but accidentally ordered pizza instead and this is what we got (we won’t talk about the absence of vegetables…).
 Oh so they were “roast beef” and “corned beef” sandwiches.

 sandwiched between the bread slices were stacks of roast beef, cheese, and